StrongholdBot/stronghold-website/src/features.md

 ### Points

-Point management will be denied if the user is blacklisted.
+Attempting to add points to a blacklisted user leads to the command failing.
+Roblox user points do not count towards any ranks (there is no rank system for Roblox points).

 - View the points of a Roblox user by running {% include ds-cmd.html cmd="rbx points get" %}
 - Assign points to a Roblox user by using {% include ds-cmd.html cmd="rbx points set" %}